 2.8.
 Clock Generator

-The ADAM26PXX has an internal clock oscillator.
-The oscillator circuit is designed to operate with an external ceramic resonator.
+The ADAM24P16S has an internal RC oscillator which has 3.64MHz frequency only.
+The oscillator circuit is designed to operate without an external ceramic resonator.
+The Internal Oscillator is calibrate in Factory.
+In STOP mode, Internal oscillator is stopped.